-Working with an experienced tax attorney who handles FBAR and offshore disclosures for many taxpayers can give you peace of mind that your filing will be properly handled in a timely manner.
+Working with an experienced tax attorney who handles FBAR and offshore disclosures can give you peace of mind that your filing will be properly handled in a timely manner.

-While up until 2013 taxpayers had the choice between filing in an electronic or traditional format, this is no longer an option.
-All taxpayers are now required to handle all aspects of their FBAR reporting duty through the Financial Crimes Network’s (FINCEN) Bank Secrecy Act portal.
-From the FINCEN web portal taxpayers can access FINCEN Form 114 which is utilized for one’s FBAR filing.
+Until 2013, taxpayers had the choice between filing in an electronic or traditional format, but this is no longer an option.
+All taxpayers are now required to handle their entire FBAR reporting duty through the Financial Crimes Network’s (FINCEN) Bank Secrecy Act portal.
+From the FINCEN web portal taxpayers can access FINCEN Form 114, which is utilized for one’s FBAR filing.
 After accessing the form on the website, the taxpayer must complete the form in an accurate and comprehensive manner.

 - Authorized third-party filer – This box should only be checked if the taxpayer has engaged with a tax professional.
 If the taxpayer is filing his or her own FBAR this box should be left blank.

 - Information on financial accounts – Taxpayers must provide information regarding foreign financial accounts held independently and held jointly.
-Separately owned accounts should be entered into Section II, item 15 including the maximum value of the account during the past year.
-The type of account should be entered into box 16, the financial institution into box 17, and the account number should be entered into box 18.
+Separately owned accounts should be entered into Section II, Item 15, including the maximum value of the account during the past year.
+The type of account should be entered into box 16, the financial institution into box 17, and the account number into box 18.
 Additional financial institution information should be provided in boxes 19-23.
 Similar information regarding jointly owned accounts should be entered into Section III of the form.

 - Signature authority accounts – Accounts where the taxpayer holds signature authority but does not hold an actual interest in the asset or property must be disclosed in Part IV of FINCEN Form 114.